-For Passive Investor: Such investors prefer passive investments like ETF/Index funds over active investments life diversified equity mutual funds.
+For Passive Investor: Such investors prefer passive investments like ETF/Index funds (check DSP Black Rock Nifty Index Fund & how its different) over active investments life diversified equity mutual funds.
 So they can have 60-70% in passive investments & rest in active investments.
 Internationally this is the most common meaning of Core & Satellite.
 Check its benefits.

 Stability with some additional kick: If we talk about equity stocks/funds – large cap are more stable than mid caps but mid caps can generate higher returns in the long run.
 So an aggressive investor, who still prefers stability, can have most of his investments in large cap but have some small amount in midcaps for some extra kicker.
 HDFC Mutual Fund is having a fund based on this strategy.

 HDFC Core & Satellite Fund Investment Strategy – The net assets of the Scheme will be invested primarily in equity and equity related instruments in a portfolio comprising of ‘Core’ group of companies and ‘Satellite’ group of companies.
 The ‘Core’ group will comprise of well established and predominantly large cap companies whereas the ‘Satellite’ group will comprise of predominantly small-mid cap companies that offer higher potential returns but at the same time carry higher risk.
 The ‘Satellite’ group will complement the ‘Core’ group.
 The ‘Core’ portion is expected to be between 60-80% of the portfolio.

 For Aggressive investors: People who feel that they can do better than advisors & fund managers can also make their portfolio in 80% pooled investments & 20% direct equity.